foobar404/moth/roadmap.md

     - recommend colors based on current pallete and AI
     - recommend better color alternatives based on AI
     - pallette
+        - when changing color in pallete, update all instances of that color in all layers
         - import/paste and export/copy a color pallette
         - import pallette from image
             - limit pallette to x colors